Nybrogade 18: 17th century

-The property was listed in Copenhagen's first cadastre of 1689 as No. 26 in Snaren's Quarter, owned by Icelandic merchant Poul Hansen.
+Nybrogade 18 was listed in Copenhagen's first cadastre of 1689 as No. 26 in Snaren's Quarter, owned by Icelandic merchant Poul Hansen.
 The present building on the site was built in 1732 for Frederick IV's coachman Christen Christensen Dam and his wife Karen Sørensdatter.
 The property was listed in the new cadastre of 1756 as No. 17 in Snaren's Quarter and was still owned by Christen Dam at that time.

 The property belonged to Girth Diderek Jørrensen at the time of the 1787 census.
 He worked for the Almindelige Enkekasse (General Widow's Fund).
 He lived there with his wife Henre Jette, their three children (aged one to eight), two nieces, a wet nurse, 43-year-old Anne Barebar /widow), 25-year-old Karen Lytke, a caretaker and a lodger.

 18001840s

-The property was later taken over by Abel Marie Sommer (née Hamon), widow of Supreme Court justice Hans Morten Sommer.
+Nybrogade 18 was later taken over by Abel Marie Sommer (née Hamon), widow of Supreme Court justice Hans Morten Sommer.
 The only other residents were a chamber maid (husjomfru) and a maid.
-She and her husband resided in the building at corner of Nytorv and Rådhusstræde at the time of the 1787 census.
+She and her husband had resided in the building at corner of Nytorv and Rådhusstræde at the time of the 1787 census.